Finding casting defects through destructive and non-destructive testing

 Radiographic Inspection (X-Ray)

-creates images like those in a hospital that show broken bones.
+X-rays create images like those in a hospital that show broken bones.
 The ghostly images produced through casting X-Ray show dark spots where there are shrinkage cavities, the small breaks and crevices of heat cracking, or the pinhole dots of porosity.
 These images help an experienced metalworker decide if the casting’s mechanical properties are compromised by shrinkage, inclusions, or holes and whether they can be fixed before castings are shipped.

-During the radiographic inspection process, a casting is exposed to radiation from an x-ray tube.
+During the radiographic castings inspection process, a casting is exposed to radiation from an x-ray tube.
 The casting absorbs part of the radiation, and the remaining portion of the radiation exposes the radiographic film.
 Denser parts of the casting will withstand the radiation penetration, so the film is exposed to a lesser degree in those areas, giving the film a lighter appearance.
 Less dense parts of the casting allow more radiation penetration, resulting in greater film exposure.
-Every space in the casting therefore casts a “shadow” on the final x-ray, caused by radiation passing more easily through it, and the x-ray depicts any crack, void or inclusion as a dark area on the film.
+Every space in the casting therefore casts a “shadow” on the final x-ray, caused by radiation passing more easily through it, and the x-ray depicts any crack, void, or inclusion as a dark area on the film.

-After inspections are completed by the foundry, the inspected and accepted casting is sometimes used as-is.
+After castings inspections are completed by the foundry, the inspected and accepted casting is sometimes used as-is.
 Common surface irregularities or discontinuities may not matter to the use of an otherwise sound product.
 Sometimes, finishing can address observed issues.
 The casting may go back to heat treatment, or on to further processing, which may include painting, rust preventive oils, other surface treatment like hot-dip galvanizing, and machining.
 Final preparations may also include electrodepositing plated metals or powder coating for cosmetic or operational requirements.